Somoza family: Human rights violations

-Growing Opposition
+Growing opposition

 Reinstated freedoms allowed newspapers to cover opposition activities and the rights violations of the Somoza government.
 This led to rising discomfort with the Somoza government and strengthened support of the opposition.

-The FSLN attacked National Guard outposts across the country and gained support from Los Doce, an opposition group composed of Nicaragua’s elite calling for the inclusion of the FSLN in any post-Somoza government.
+The FSLN attacked National Guard outposts across the country and gained support from Los Doce, an opposition group composed of Nicaragua's elite calling for the inclusion of the FSLN in any post-Somoza government.

 On 10 January 1978, Pedro Joaquín Chamorro, the owner of La Prensa and founder of the Democratic Liberation Union opposition group, was assassinated.
-Somoza’s son and the National Guard were held responsible, provoking mass demonstrations against the Somoza government.
+Somoza's son and the National Guard were held responsible, provoking mass demonstrations against the Somoza government.

-Two Approaches to a Solution
+Two approaches to a solution

 During the Somoza regime, numerous opposition groups emerged in addition to the FSLN.
 In May 1978, the Conservative Party joined the Democratic Liberation Union, Los Doce and the Nicaraguan Democratic Movement in creating the Broad Opposition Front (FAO).
 FAO aimed to achieve a negotiated solution with the Somoza government, operating through strikes and mediation.
-The FSLN responded to FAO by establishing the United People’s Movement.
-The United People’s Movement had a different approach to reaching a solution, promoting warfare and nationwide insurrection as the means to overthrow the dictatorship.
+The FSLN responded to FAO by establishing the United People's Movement.
+The United People's Movement had a different approach to reaching a solution, promoting warfare and nationwide insurrection as the means to overthrow the dictatorship.

 In August 1978, the FSLN took over the National Palace, holding government officials and members of congress hostage.
-Somoza had no choice but to meet their demands, further tarnishing the Somoza image and undermining the regime’s power.
+Somoza had no choice but to meet their demands, further tarnishing the Somoza image and undermining the regime's power.

-By late 1978, FAO’s failure to obtain a negotiated solution led to the increasing strength of the insurrection movement.
+By late 1978, FAO's failure to obtain a negotiated solution led to the increasing strength of the insurrection movement.
 Los Doce withdrew from FAO in October and many FAO members resigned.
 The mediation effort officially collapsed in January 1979, when Somoza refused to hold a national plebiscite and insisted on remaining in power until 1981.
 As a result, the insurrection movement gained momentum and fighting increased.

 In February 1979, the FSLN seized the opportunity afforded by the collapse of negotiations to broaden its support base and form the National Patriotic Front which included Los Doce, the Independent Liberal Party and Popular Social Christian Party.
-Heavy fighting broke out all over Nicaragua and the FSLN’s final offensive was launched in May 1979.
+Heavy fighting broke out all over Nicaragua and the FSLN's final offensive was launched in May 1979.
 These efforts saw the National Guard lose control over many areas of the country.
 By the end of June, most of Nicaragua was under FSLN control.

-The Somoza regime’s political, international and military isolation forced Anastasio Somoza Debayle to consider resignation.
-A provisional Nicaraguan government in exile was organised in Costa Rice on 18 June 1979.
+The Somoza regime's political, international and military isolation forced Anastasio Somoza Debayle to consider resignation.
+A provisional Nicaraguan government in exile was organised in Costa Rica on 18 June 1979.
 The five-member junta promised a mixed economy, a nonaligned foreign policy and political pluralism.